Helping an Alcoholic Loved One

 What Is Alcoholism?

-Alcoholism, or AUD, is a condition characterized by unhealthy drinking patterns.
-Someone with this condition may be unable to control their drinking, think about alcohol use often, and continue to use alcohol even when it impacts their daily life.
-2
+Alcoholism, or AUD, is defined by unhealthy drinking patterns.
+For instance, someone with this disorder may struggle to control their drinking, frequently think about alcohol, and persist in drinking even when it negatively affects daily life.

-Unhealthy drinking patterns refers to any alcohol use that may put a person’s safety, health, or life at risk.
-AUD may also involve binge drinking, or drinking a large amount of alcohol in a short period of time — 5 or more drinks within 2 hours for men, and 4 or more drinks within 2 hours for women.
-3
+Unhealthy drinking patterns include any alcohol use that endangers a person’s safety, health, or well-being.
+AUD can also involve binge drinking, which is characterized by consuming a large amount of alcohol in a short period of time.

-• Spending most of the time drinking, obtaining alcohol, or recovering from a hangover
+• Spending significant time drinking, obtaining alcohol, or recovering from hangovers

 • Using alcohol in dangerous situations